-If the parish has no commercial activities and only receives donations, gifts, grants and subsidies, there is no reason to register.
+If the church has no commercial activities and only receives donations, gifts, grants and subsidies, there is no reason to register.
 You need only claim your 50% rebates.

-If the parish has commercial activity and doesn't meet the exemptions, it must charge GST and it can claim ITC's on the expenses incurred to earn that income.
-If the parish does have commercial activities, it needs to advise the synod financial officer of that activity.
+If the church has commercial activity and doesn't meet the exemptions, it must charge GST and it can claim ITC's on the expenses incurred to earn that income.